 Not applicable.
-There is no maximum age limit The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
-Specify: Append ix B: Participant Access and Eligibility B-2: Individual Cost Limit (1 of 2) con nmunity-based services or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a state No Cost Limit.
-The state does not apply an individual cost limit.
-Do not complete Item B-2-b or item B-2-c.
-Cost Limit in Excess of Institutional Costs.
-The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state Complete Items B-2-b and B-2-c .
+There is no maximum age limit

 The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
-Specify: Pendix B: Participant Access and Eligibility B-2: Individual Cost Limit (1 of 2) a.
-Individual Cost Limit.
-The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver: No Cost Limit.
+Specify: Appendix B: Participant Access and Eligibility Specify: endix B: Participant Access and Eligibility B-2: Individual Cost Limit (1 of 2) No Cost Limit.
 The state does not apply an individual cost limit.
-Do not complete Item B-2-b or item B-2-c.
-Cost Limit in Excess of Institutional Costs.
-The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state A level higher than 100% of the institutional average.
+Do not complete Item B-2-b or item B-2-c. individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
+The limit specified by the state is (select one) A level higher than 100% of the institutional average.
 Specify the percentage: Other Specify: eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care
+Complete individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waive participants.
+Complete Items B-2-b and B-2-c.